 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

-This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. John Soderberg, offering Birthmark treatment to the residents of South Boston, Virginia.
+This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. Jennifer Gregory, offering Birthmark Treatment treatment to the residents of South Boston, Virginia.